 When Mother Learned to Drive

 Dad was a mechanic and Mother a shop clerk.
-I was the only child, about nine years of age at the time.
+I was the only child, about nine years old at the time.
 We rented the downstairs of a big house on a tree-lined street in a good-sized city in Vermont.
 Part of the rent covered the use of the “garage” on the property.

-I’ll never forget the look on her face — or his! — the night she served up dessert along with her new driver’s license and offered to drive Dad downtown to see a “picture show”!
+I’ll never forget the look on her face — or his! — the night she served up dessert along with her new driver’s license and offered to drive Dad downtown to see a picture show!

 Originally published as HeroicStories #55 on Sep 7, 1999